Sales Territory

 • Excel Add-ons (Maptive, Mapline)

-Pros: Low-cost, familiar interface for Excel users, simple setup.
+Pros: Low-cost, familiar interface, and simple setup.

 2. Visualization Tools: Figma, SmartDraw, Lucidchart